 2-3 sets of 6-8 x 400m at 5-10K pace with 400m between reps and 800m between sets.

 3-4 sets of 200-200-400-400 at 5-10K pace with 200m between reps and 400m between sets.

-Be sure to cool down after completing the workout with another 10-20 minutes of easy running.
-Take the next day or two of running easy before attempting another hard effort.
+Be sure to cool down after completing the workout with another 10-15 minutes of easy running.
+Take the next day or two to run very easy or possibly not at all, before attempting another hard effort.